isomerpages/moh-vaccinegov/pages/faq.md

 					</div>
 					<div class="tab">
 						<input id="question-1-13" type="checkbox">
-						<label for="question-1-13" class="tab-label">I want to get my child/ward is between 6 months and 4 years old
+						<label for="question-1-13" class="tab-label">I want to get my child/ward who is between 6 months and 4 years old
 vaccinated.
 What do I need to do?</label>
 						<div class="tab-content">
 							<p>
-						From 18 October 2022, parents/guardians of children aged 6 months to 4 years need to register their interest for their child/ward to receive the vaccination at https://child.vaccine.gov.sg .
+						Parents/guardians of children aged 6 months to 4 years need to register their interest for their child/ward to receive the vaccination at https://child.vaccine.gov.sg .
 An SMS with a personalized booking link will be sent to the registered mobile number of the parent/guardian within three to five working days to book a vaccination appointment.
 Vaccination for this age band is only available at dedicated Vaccination Centres (VCs) and selected Polyclinics offering the paediatric Moderna/Spikevax vaccine dose.<br><br>
 							To find a vaccination location near you that offers the paediatric vaccines, please visit https://gowhere.gov.sg/vaccine.</p>